HHousen/TransformerSum/README.md

 Please see [experiments/README.md](experiments/README.md).

-## Difference from BertSum
+## Difference from BertSum/PreSumm

-This project accomplishes a task similar to [BertSum](https://github.com/nlpyang/BertSum) (and is based on their research).
-However, `TransformerExtSum` improves various aspects and adds several features on top of `BertSum`.
+This project accomplishes a task similar to [BertSum](https://github.com/nlpyang/BertSum)/[PreSumm](https://github.com/nlpyang/PreSumm) (and is based on their research).
+However, `TransformerSum` improves various aspects and adds several features on top of `BertSum`/`PreSumm`.
 The most notable improvements include:

+Note: PreSumm (Yang Liu and Mirella Lapata) builds on top of BertSum (Yang Liu) by adding abstractive summarization.

 **General**

 * This project uses `pytorch_lighting`, which is a template to better organize PyTorch code.
 It automates most of the training loop.
 It also results in easier to read code than plain PyTorch because everything is organized.
-* `TransformerExtSum` contains comments explaining design decisions and how code works.
+* `TransformerSum` contains comments explaining design decisions and how code works.
 Significant functions also have detailed docstrings.
 See `get_features()` in [data.py](data.py) for an example (this is the longest docstring in the project).
 * Easy pre-trained model loading and modification thanks to `pytorch_lightning`'s `load_from_checkpoint()` that is automatically inherited by every `pl.LightningModule`.

 **Converting a Dataset to Extractive**